OctopusDeploy/blog/blog/2020-06/cloning-a-space-with-octopus-api/index.md

 ---
 title: Cloning a space using the Octopus API
-description: With the Octopus API it is possible to clone almost everything needed in a space.
+description: With the Octopus API, it is possible to clone almost everything you need in a space.
 author: bob.walker@octopus.com
 visibility: private
 published: 2020-12-31